Scholarships & Bursaries

 Applications must be received at the Curl BC office, to the attention of the Awards Committee, no later than midnight (PST) on January 31 annually.

-For further information or questions, please contact Rebecca Connop Price at firstname.lastname@example.org.
+For further information or questions, please contact Doug Sarti at email@example.com.

 How to apply: Complete the Application Form (click here).
 All applications must include: 2 references (1 from someone who knows you through curling), proof of acceptance or registration at a post secondary institution, and a handwritten letter in business style format.
 The letter must be hand-written.
 Incomplete and/or late applications will not be considered.
 Send the references and hand written letter to Curl BC CEO, c/o Curl BC Awards Committee, Suite 2001A – 3713 Kensington Ave, Burnaby, BC, V5B 0A7 or scan and email firstname.lastname@example.org.